bidmachines/adpumb-andoird-integration/README.md

     *********************

 ```
-3) Register Adpump library: You should register Adpump at the entry point of your application.
+3) <h4>Register Adpump library</h4> You should register Adpump at the entry point of your application.
 Adpump takes some time to load the advertisements, it's better to register as soon as possible.
 ```java
 @Override
     protected void onCreate(Bundle savedInstanceState) {